 School Start & End Times Study

-Finally, during the last school year, we started to provide more time for lunch and recess at the elementary level.
-This plan puts time back into the elementary instructional day in order to support last year’s changes.
+During the last school year, Eden Prairie Schools started to provide more time for lunch and recess at the elementary level.
+This plan puts time back into the instructional day in order to support those changes.

 An added benefit is the district will see a one-time savings of $200,000, plus $130,000 annually with this plan.